Bernard-A/IoTRoam-Tutorial/DNS-Setup.md

  * [Why do we need the DNS Infrastructure?]
  * [How to Provision NetIDs and JoinEUIs in the DNS for OTAA and Roaming?]
- * [How to configure the JoinEUI for Join resolution using DNS in the NS?]
- * [How to configure the NetId for Roaming using DNS resolution in the NS?]

 ## Why the DNS infrastructure is required in the LoRaWAN set up?